keerthana-Reddy25/retro-relics-js-project/README.md

 Getting Started:

 Clone this repository to your local machine.

-Ensure you have Node.js and npm installed.
+Ensure you have Node.js and npm installed
+.
 Install dependencies by running npm install.

 Replace the Contentful Space ID and Access Token in app.js with your own credentials.

 Run the application using npm start or by opening index.html in a web browser.

 Technologies Used: